toumorokoshi/disp/docs/index.rst

 .. literalinclude:: ../examples/gcj_2008.ds
   :language: lisp

-To get a better understanding of where Disp shines, it's recommended to read some disp-cases (use cases that inspired disp's design):
+To get a better understanding of where Disp shines, it's recommended to read up on the features, and some disp-cases (use cases that inspired disp's design).

 Features